-G2.B5 The need to increase parental involvement as it relates to student development and discipline.
+G2.B4 The lack of community support as it relates to student development and discipline.

-G2.B5.S1 Parent Report Card Conference Nights, Curriculum Fairs, Cultural Events, Quarterly Award Ceremonies 4
+G2.B4.S1 We will conduct Parent Report Card Conference Nights, Curriculum Fairs, Cultural Events, Quarterly Award Ceremonies and other activities in an effort to involve parents in their child's education.

-To involve families in the ongoing development of their child to create a layer of support between school and home
+To involve families in the ongoing development of their child and to create a layer of support between school and home.

-The school will partner with families in the development and discipline of students through the strategic scheduling of parent involvement events.
+The school will partner with families through the strategic development and scheduling of parent involvement events.